 - Very responsive

 - Harder to get your wave count up

 Geez there’s a lot of things to take into consideration hey?!
 Yup not all surfboards are made the same and this can really effect your decision too.
 The 3 most common constructions are soft top, epoxy and the traditional polyurethane (PU) construction.

 So lets quickly run through the pros and cons of each…

 As the name might suggest, these have soft coatings and are boards most commonly used by surf schools.
 This soft coating means they’re pretty durable but also a lot safer too as one of the most common ways to get injured whilst surfing is being hit by a board – both other peoples but also your own!

-Soft tops are generally at the cheaper end of the spectrum and are great for learning, but do lack performance once you hit a certain level.
-That being said intermediate and advanced surfers still froth on a softie session and companies like Mick Fanning Soft Tops have started producing some higher performance soft baords.
+Softboards are generally at the cheaper end of the spectrum and are great for learning, but do lack performance once you hit a certain level.
+That being said intermediate and advanced surfers still froth on a softie session and companies like Mick Fanning Soft Tops have started producing some higher performance soft boards.